surfer190/fixes/docs/servers/ssh-into-an-aws-box.md

 summary: ''
 title: Ssh Into An Aws Box
 ---
-# SSH (Secure Shell) into an Amazon Webserices box
+# SSH (Secure Shell) into an Amazon Web Services EC2 box

-1. Go through the motions register etc, selcted `ec2`
+1. Go through the motions register etc, selected `ec2`

 2. Click next make sure to download the `.pem` file